-'I think races should be won on track'
+'We sometimes hated each other'

 It depends on how our cars are but personally I hope [the rivalry with Hamilton continues].
 He's been an amazing competitor.
 It has been a real pleasure driving against him.

-'My dad threw everything at this' - On family
+'My dad threw everything at this' - on family

 Verstappen has been supported throughout his career by his father Jos, who is a former grand prix driver himself.